 There’s usually not any information displayed on a K-Cup label discouraging you from reusing it.
 Even on the box of K-Cups, you might not see a warning either.
 Can you reuse the coffee pods?

 Technically, you could, but you’re not supposed to.
 K-Cups, no matter the flavor, are designed for a single-time use only.
 So, the only drawback of them are that you go through them quickly.

 Besides it being frowned upon by K-Cup manufacturers, why shouldn’t you brew your K-Cups more than once?
 Here are three reasons that should convince you.

 There’s Usually Only Enough Coffee for One Brewing Cycle

-A K-Cup can usually brew an eight-ounce or 250-milliliter cup of coffee (K-Cups also brew tea, cappuccinos, and hot chocolate, but we’ll stick to coffee for the purposes of this article).
+A K-Cup can usually brew eight ounces or a 250-milliliter cup of coffee (K-Cups also brew tea, cappuccinos, and hot chocolate, but we’ll stick to coffee for the purposes of this article).
 That’s the traditional size of a cup of coffee.

 Once your K-Cup is depleted, there shouldn’t be enough coffee goodness left in the pod for it to brew you another full cup of coffee.
 You’d be lucky if you got even half.
 Realistically, maybe you’d have a quarter-cup if that.